cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

     TypeError: can only concatenate str (not "int") to str

-With strings, it is often also useful to see how long they are:
+With strings, it is often also useful to see how long they are.

 ```python